all-birds birds

 Bird shape and posture are the most important characteristics used to identify birds.
 Most experts can identify a bird from its shape or silhouette because this is the least likely characteristic to change.

-Things to look for are: Body shape.
-Is it compact, stocky or thin?
-Is the beak conical like a Cardinal or long and narrow like a Humming bird?
-The wings may be thin and pointed like a Swallow or rounded like a quail.
+Things to look for are: Body shape; is it compact, stocky or thin?
+Is the beak conical like a cardinal or long and narrow like a humming bird?
+The wings may be thin and pointed like a swallow or broad, and rounded like a hawk.
 The tail of a bird can have many variations.
-The tail can be notched like a swallow, long like Thrashers or Wagtails or rounded like a Blue Jay.
-The legs can be long like a Crane or Flamingo, or short like a Duck.
-Birds of prey will have distinctive hooked beaks and claws or talons for tearing meat.
-Almost everyone can identify an Owl, Eagle or Duck just from the shape of their heads.
+The tail can be notched like a swallow, long and pointed like a Morning dove, or rounded like a Blue jay.
+The legs can be long like a Great blue heron, or short like a duck.
+Birds of prey will have distinctive hooked beaks, and claws or talons for tearing meat.
+Almost everyone can identify an owl, eagle or duck just from the shape of their heads.

 Color and Pattern

-Birds like Cardinals, Blue Jays, Parrots, and Orioles can all be identified by color.
+Most people get into bird watching to see the beautiful colors.
+The marks that distinguishing one bird form another are called field marks.
+These include such things as breast spots, wing bars (thin lines along the wings), eye rings, eyebrows (lines over the eyes), eye lines (lines through the eyes) and many others.
+Birds like cardinals, Blue jays, parrots, and orioles can all be identified by color.
 Many birds can be identified from a distance by distinctive patterns.
-Examples of birds that can be identified by patters are The Red Winged Blackbird with its distinctive red shoulder, Red Headed Woodpecker or flying waterfowl.
+Examples of birds that can be identified by patters are the Red winged blackbird with its distinctive red shoulder, Red headed woodpecker or flying waterfowl.

 Songs and Calls